ucsd-ccbb/network_bio_toolkit/README.md

 These are available under the "notebooks" folder

-1) **URA Basic Example**: This notebook provides details on how to use our URA package for your own
+1) **URA_Basic_Example**: This notebook provides details on how to use our URA package for your own
-2) **URA HUVEC BRCA**: This notebook doubles as a validaiton notebook and a real-world use case example.
+2) **URA_huvec_brca**: This notebook doubles as a validaiton notebook and a real-world use case example.
 We compare the results of our URA package to the results from the Ingenuity Upstream Regulator Analysis's accompanying paper: [Causal analysis approaches in Ingenuity Pathway Analysis](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3928520/).
-3) **URA Arthritis**: This notebook is a case study done on a data set produced by the UCSD CCBB.
+3) **URA_Arthritis**: This notebook is a case study done on a data set produced by the UCSD CCBB.
 It focuses on the flow of the funcitons in the URA package, with empahsis on the order you should call each function.

 ## Authors